UncleRus/MultiOSD/doc/settings.md

 ### MLERC

-Receiver channel used for emulation.
-Used when `MLER` = 1.
+Receiver channel for RSSI emulation.
+This option used when `MLER` is 1.

 Type     | Size
 -------- | --------